The Anti-Catholic Gordon Riots of 1780, as depicted by Charles Green, 1896

 How might teachers prepare future citizens to become critical consumers of political information?

-However, I do also think that if our wish is to support young people in becoming politically aware, and to be critical of political manipulation, then we really ought to ensure that all students study modern British political history up to the age of 16.
-Here my emphasis would be to say that political and historical knowledge would be of more use to the young than generic information processing skills.
+However, I do also think that if our wish is to support young people in becoming politically aware and to be critical of political manipulation then we really ought to ensure that all students study modern British political history up to the age of 16.
+It is my belief that including more political and historical knowledge within the curriculum would be of greater use to the young than teaching media awareness, although this might also be a useful part of students’ political education.

 Respecting Education

 I was first introduced to the quote that opened this post when I began researching the fascinating history of the National Curriculum some years ago.
 I found the quote in an abridged form in a publication by a left wing academic who was something of an anomaly in so far as they were an advocate of the National Curriculum at a time when the left more generally was vehemently opposed to it.
-In their essay they made clear that whilst they were for the National Curriculum from the perspective of the rationally planning young people’s education, they also recognised that overall the system of education that emerged during Thatcher’s reforms of state education had, overall, robbed teachers of a professional agency they once enjoyed.
+In their essay they made clear that whilst they were for the National Curriculum from the perspective of rationally planning education, they also believed that Thatcher’s reforms of state education, which included the introduction of the National Curriculum, had, overall, robbed teachers of the professional agency they once enjoyed.

-Yes Churchill suggests that education should be used for political propaganda purposes - tell the children that Wolfe won Quebec! - but at the time the relationship between education and politics his comments suggest is respectful and liberal.
-Of course, he adds in his reply to Butler, influence education only by suggestion, not by instruction or order.
+Yes, it is true that in the quote Churchill wishes education to be used for propaganda purposes - tell the children that Wolfe won Quebec! - but at the same time the tone of his comments indicate a relationship between politics and education that is significantly more respectful and liberal than that which we have today.
+Of course, he adds in his reply to Butler, influence education, but only by suggestion, and not by instruction or order.

-Image taken from Wikicommons and used under the Creative Commons from Licence and can be accessed here: www.mutualart.com/Artwork/THE-GORDON-RIOTS/0B3EC15174672097
+Image taken from Wikicommons and used under the Creative Commons Licence.
+It can be accessed here: www.mutualart.com/Artwork/THE-GORDON-RIOTS/0B3EC15174672097